Ellen Beason Murder: How Did She Die? Who Killed Her?

 Nevertheless, records indicate authorities had suspected Clyde of slaying Ellen from the get-go since his story seemed too far-fetched to be true, which is why they looked into the matter again when his ex-wife came forward with some disturbing details.
 In 2011, the ex-wife reportedly approached them to assert her ex-husband had once revealed Ellen’s death was related to a drug deal gone wrong.
 She even stated that he had openly talked about having sexual intercourse with the victim after killing her.
 These bits of information essentially forced the officials to conduct a second autopsy, which brought out the undeniable evidence of blunt force trauma.
 Therefore, with concrete proof of a homicide, they managed to get an arrest warrant and charged Clyde with murder in early 2014.

 When presented in court, Clyde pled not guilty but was eventually convicted of involuntary manslaughter following a jury trial.
 As a result, he was sentenced to 20 years behind bars in 2014.
-Though, he only served close to just seven years before a Texas Law in place back in the 1980s ensured he could get early release based on good behavior.
+However, he only served close to just seven years before a Texas Law was passed back in the 1980s, which ensured he could get early release based on good behavior.
 In other words, Clyde was released from the Estelle Supermax Penitentiary in Huntsville in early October 2021 on a technicality no one could argue.

 Read More: Robert Abel: Was He the Texas Fields Killer?
 How Did He Die?